Important Details and Contacts

-In Oregon, certified death certificates cost $25.00 for the first copy and then $20.00 for each additional copy requested in that same order.
-In Washington the copies are $20.00 each.
-These charges are set by the state and should be universal; if a funeral service provider is charging you more, for additional profit, you do not have to pay that markup.
+In Oregon, certified death certificates cost $25.00 each and the one-time mandatory filing fee is $20.00.
+In Washington, certified death certificates cost $20.00 each.
+These charges are set by the state and are the same, regardless of the funeral provider selected.
 Also, there is no limit to the number of certified copies you can order.

 Social Security should be notified as soon as possible when a person dies.
 Your funeral director will report the person’s death to Social Security.
 You will need to furnish the funeral director with the deceased’s Social Security number so he or she can make the report.

 Some of the deceased’s family members may be eligible to receive Social Security benefits if the deceased person worked long enough under Social Security to quality for benefits.
 You should get in touch with Social Security as soon as you can to make sure the family receives all of the benefits to which they may be entitled.
 Please read the following information carefully to learn what benefits may be available.

 - A one-time payment of $255 can be paid to the surviving spouse if he or she was living with the deceased; or, if living apart, was receiving certain Social Security benefits on the deceased’s record.
 If there is no surviving spouse, the payment is made to a child who is eligible for benefits on the deceased’s record in the month of death.